 UDBG Friends Members: $30; Nonmembers: $40

-Annette Giesecke is Professor of ancient Greek and Roman Studies at the University of Delaware, and holds her degrees from Harvard (Ph.D.) and UCLA.
+Dr. Annette Giesecke is Professor of ancient Greek and Roman Studies at the University of Delaware, and holds her degrees from Harvard (Ph.D.) and UCLA.
 Her research interests include gardens in the Classical World, Greek and Roman art and architecture, and urbanism and ethics of land use in classical antiquity.
-For her extensive rewsearch on the 'meaning' of gardens, Giesecke is the Archaeological Institutue of America Jashemski Lecturer for 2013-2014.
+For her extensive research on the 'meaning' of gardens, Giesecke was the Archaeological Institutue of America Jashemski Lecturer for 2013-2014.
 Her publications include: The Epic City: Urbanism, Utopia, and the Garden in Ancient Greece and Rome and Earth Perfect?
 Nature, Utopia, and the Garden.
-Two books published in 2014 include The Mythology of Plants: Botanical Lore from Ancient Greece and Rome and The Good Gardener?
+Two books recently published include The Mythology of Plants: Botanical Lore from Ancient Greece and Rome (which will be available for sale and signing at this lecture) and The Good Gardener?
 Nature, Humanity and the Garden.

 UDBG Friends Members: $15; Nonmembers: $20